 What is Cobbler?

-Cobbler is a type of baked fruit dessert usually topped with some variety of pastry.
+Cobbler is a type of baked fruit dessert topped with a variety of pastries.
 They date back to the nineteenth century and have a dense exterior.

-The name of this dessert comes from the shape of its batter or the biscuit dough that makes the old-fashioned name for the old-fashioned dessert justifiable.
+The name of this dessert comes from the shape of its batter or the biscuit dough, which makes the old-fashioned name for the old-fashioned dessert justifiable.

 A variety of cobblers are prepared with ripe fruit, such as a peach cobbler or rhubarb cobbler with marshmallows.
 With dollops of biscuit dough and a layer on the bottom, this baked fruit dessert comes loaded with biscuit dough.